Return To Title IV, Requirements and Standards

 - A certificate program that prepares a student for gainful employment in a recognized occupation, or

-- An associate degree (AA or AS), or
+- An associate degree (AA, AS or AAS), or

 - A two-year academic transfer program that is acceptable for full credit toward a bachelor degree.
 (AAOT)